Degenerate Quantum LDPC Codes With Good Finite Length Performance

-If we apply the binary mapping (\ref{eq:stab-mapping}) to the stabilizer generators $S_1,\dots,S_m$ of the~$[[n, k, d]]$ code $\cC$ we obtain the~$m\times 2n$ binary matrix $H = (H_X \mid H_Z)$ called the \emph{parity-check matrix} of $\cC$, where each row corresponds to a stabilizer generator.
+called the \emph{parity-check matrix} of $\cC$, where each row corresponds to a stabilizer generator.
 We do not require for the matrix $H$ to be full rank (i.e, $\rk H = n-k \le m$).
-The null space of $H$ corresponds precisely to the~binary mappings of Pauli errors $P\in \cP_n^*$ that commute with all the~stabilizer generators $S_1,\dots,S_m$.
+Using~(\ref{eq:stab-comm}) it is not hard to see that the null space of $H$ is exactly the set of all vectors $(z,x)\in \F_2^{2n}$ such that $(x,z)$ is the~binary mapping of a Pauli error $P\in \cP_n^*$ that commutes with all the~stabilizer generators $S_1,\dots,S_m$.

 We see that the matrix $H = (H_X \mid H_Z)$ is not an arbitrary binary $m\times 2n$ matrix since the stabilizer generators $S_1,\dots,S_m$ corresponding to its rows should commute with each other.
-It is easy to verify that this restriction can be formulated as the following \emph{commutativity condition}:
+From equation~(\ref{eq:stab-comm}) it easily follows that this restriction can be formulated as the following \emph{commutativity condition}:

-A very important subclass of quantum stabilizer codes are the~quantum \emph{Calderbank-Shor-Steane (CSS) codes} introduced in~\cite{CSS:1996}.
-A quantum CSS code is a stabilizer code, where non-identity components in the tensor product of each stabilizer generator are either all equal to $X$ or all equal to $Z$.
-Hence the parity-check matrix $\mat{H}$ of a CSS code of length $n$ can be represented in the following form:
+A~very important subclass of quantum stabilizer codes is \emph{Calderbank-Shor-Steane (CSS) codes} introduced in~\cite{CSS:1996, CSS2:1996}.
+A~quantum CSS code is a~stabilizer code, where non-identity components in the tensor product of each stabilizer generator are either all equal to $X$ or all equal to $Z$.
+Hence the parity-check matrix $\mat{H}$ of a~CSS code of length $n$ can be represented in the following form: